pjvea/VSNSPersistentContainer-Extension/README.md

 ============

-`VSNSPersistentContainer+Extension` is an extension on `NSPersistentContainer` that adds a method to get all entity names and a method that drops (deletes) all objects for all entities in the Core Data model
+`VSNSPersistentContainer+Extension` is an extension on `NSPersistentContainer` that adds a method to get all entity names and a method that drops (deletes) all objects for all entities in the Core Data model.

 Installation
 ============